 The role of or contribution by any individual or entity included in the Acknowledgments section of the manuscript must be clearly defined.
 Editors may contact authors to clarify the roles or contributions of any person or entity acknowledged in the manuscript, particularly if that person or entity provided "editorial assistance" or help with "preparing" or "drafting" the manuscript.
 Authors should avoid vague or broad descriptions of contributions of acknowledged individuals or entities; descriptions of contributions should be clear, specific, and precise.

 The IJDRP requires that authors list the employer or institutional affiliation of any individual mentioned in the Acknowledgments section.
 If this information is not included at the time of submission, editorial staff will request the corresponding author to submit a new version of the manuscript that includes the required information.

-The IJDRP requires all participants in the peer review and publication process to disclose all relationships that could be viewed as potential conflicts of interest.
-Editors may use information disclosed in conflict of interest and financial interest statements as a basis for editorial decisions.
+The IJDRP requires all participants in the peer-review and publication process to disclose all relationships that could be viewed as potential conflicts of interest.
+Editors may use information disclosed in conflicts of interest and financial interest statements as a basis for editorial decisions.

-All authors should refer to the IJDRP Policy Statement on Duality of Interest and submit relevant conflict of interest statements with IJDRP’s mandatory Manuscript Submission Form.
-In lieu of completing the conflict of interest section on the Manuscript Submission Form, authors may submit ICMJE's Uniform Disclosure Form for Potential Conflicts of Interest.
+All authors should refer to the IJDRP Policy Statement on Duality of Interest and submit relevant conflicts of interest statements with IJDRP’s mandatory Manuscript Submission Form.
+In lieu of completing the conflicts of interest section on the Manuscript Submission Form, authors may submit ICMJE's Uniform Disclosure Form for Potential Conflicts of Interest.

 - Employment, membership on the board of directors, or any fiduciary relationship with a third party entity engaged in the development, manufacture, or sale of pharmaceutical or medical devices, supplies, or information;